openmpf/openmpf-docker/README.md

 `jdk-8u144-linux-x64.rpm`, or something similar where "8u144" is a different version number.
 Do not download Java SE 9 or 10.

-Once cloned, run  following command from within the `openmpf-docker` directory to create the OpenMPF build image:
+Run following command from within the `openmpf-docker` directory to create the OpenMPF build image:

 - `docker build mpf_build/ -t mpf_build:latest`